roblanf/minion_qc/README.md

 Two kinds of output are produced.
 Output for each flowcell, and then additional output for the combined flowcells to allow for comparison.
 The script will produce 10 files to describe each flowcell, and 9 files to describe all flowcells combined (if you have analysed more than one flowcell).
 I explain each of these files below, with examples from the `example_output/RB7_A2/minionQC/` folder for a single flowcell, and examples from the `example_output/combinedQC/` folder for multiple flowcells.

-There are two colour schemes used in the plots:
+There are two main colour schemes used in the plots:

 * **Q Scores**: Green is a high Q score, and blue is a low Q score.
 These are either represented as a categorical variable where blue is all of your reads and green is the reads above your Q score cutoff (the default is Q>=7), or as a continuous variable that runs from blue (bad Q score) to green (good Q score).
 * **Flowcells**: on plots that show data from more than one flowcell, each flowcell is represented by a unique colour.
+Typically there are two panels in these plots: all reads are shown on the top panel, and the reads that pass your quality score cutoff (`-q` at the commandline) are shown on the bottom panel.

 ### Analysing a single flowcell